Oxidants and reductants in dough: ascorbic acid (E300), L-cysteine (E920), glucose oxidase and potassium bromate alternatives

 11. Formula cards

-See data.json for three reference formula cards with baker's percentages:
+See the three formula cards below, with baker's percentages:

 - formula-standard-white-bread-with-s500 — standard white bread with Puratos S500 Sense SG